-Mental Health Protections
+Mental Health Resources and Protections

 - Provides guidelines for serving individuals with mental illness to assure rights: record confidentiality, adequate treatment methods, admissions, use of medications, record access, and information about protection and advocacy.